manjotmb20/Rdatasets/doc/Stat2Data/rst/CAFE.rst

 Source
 ~~~~~~

-Thanks to Prof. Scott Preston for the data.
+Thanks to Prof. Scott Preston from SUNY Oswego for the data.